intermine/im-docs/docs/webapp/properties/web-properties.rst

 Settings for the xrefLink property
 --------------------------------------------

-You can configure the URLs for querying CrossReference from external sources by adding entries to the {{{web.properties}}} file.
+You can configure the URLs for querying CrossReference from external sources by adding entries to the `web.properties` file.

 The format for this property is: